by Oli Anderson, Transformational Coach for Realness

 - Why Your Family Triggers You (and What To Do About It)

-- Why Family Is So Triggering (Even When You’ve Done the ‘Work’)
+- Why Family Is So Triggering (Even When Youโve Done the 'Work')

-- So… What Do You Do About It?
+- Soโฆ What Do You Do About It?

 - 1. Remember: Family Is the Hardest Level